-Michael Mahoney's new home page
+Michael Mahoney's old home page

 Basic info

-I am currently in the math department at Stanford University.
+I am in the math department at Stanford University.
 You can reach me via electronic mail: mmahoney is the username, and cs dot stanford dot edu follows the at symbol.
 (Of course, my gmail address is still valid.)
 Also, some other (somewhat outdated) information can be found at my old web page at Yale computer science.

 Recent items of interest: